Data Compression in BenchBox

 • Level 3: Default, excellent balance

-• Level 19: Maximum compression (higher levels exist but may be very slow)
+• Level 19: Maximum compression (higher levels exist but take 10x+ longer)

 # Fast compression